-CRN 01523, 5 Units, Tuesday and Thursday 1:30 PM to 3:45 PM, E34 Lectures and Expected Preparation
+CRN 44484, 5 Units, Tuesday and Thursday 4 PM to 6:15 PM, Room MLC 112 Lectures and Expected Preparation

-We will use a template for every section in the textbook.
-A template contains definitions, formulas, graphs, and examples.
-The answers to all the problems and examples are not included.
-Your instructor will solve each problem in class.
-You are expected to take notes in class.
+Lecture notes will be posted on Canvas before the lecture.
+You may either read the notes on your electronic device or carry a hard copy of the notes to class.
 You should plan to spend a minimum of two hours outside of class for each hour spent in class to learn and make satisfactory progress in the class.